emanuelenencioni/robot-guide/README.md

 README

 # Robot-guide
-robot guide through a 2d map with polygon obstacles using searching algorithms
+robot guide through a 2d map with convx polygon obstacles using searching algorithms.
+Each vertex of the polygons represents a point where the robot can move.

 # Libraries installation
 This program use  https://github.com/scikit-geometry/scikit-geometry available using this command: